stress

 Breathing exercises, for example, as practised in yoga or mindfulness-based practices, can directly impact lowering stress levels.
 This is because it stimulates the parasympathetic nervous system, which makes people quiet and still their bodies.
 When it comes to exercises that combine movement with deep breathing, yoga and Pilates are among the best.
 These also increase inner peace and mental clarity.

-Why Exercise is Important for Stress Relief
+Why Exercise Is Important For Stress Relief

 Exercise is the most natural and effective cure for stress.
 Working out regularly not only makes you fit but also healthy, improving your overall mental outlook on life.